TobiasJacob/geop2/README.md

 # Geop 2

-Geop 2 is an open source CAD kernel.
+Geop 2 is an open source CAD kernel developed by me (Tobias Jacob).
 It is the successor to [Geop](https://github.com/TobiasJacob/geop), which worked as a proof of concept.
 Soon, we will also add features from [Isotope](https://github.com/CADmium-Co/ISOtope), a high-performance sketch constraint solver.
 We use some lessons learned from Geop to build a more robust and feature-rich kernel.
 Here are some of the key lessons learned:
 - We ditched math heavy algorithms in favor of subdivions schemes.
 Take a look at this interactive
 [Subdivision Demo](https://tobiasjacob.github.io/geop2/curve_curve_intersection/scene_0.html).